davidcai/blog/content/posts/router-dynamic-templates.md

 ## SOLUTION

+The anwser is `templateProvder`.

-Both Angular built-in router and the UI Router have a `templateProvider` configuration. `templateProvider` accepts a function that can be injected with dependencies.
+Both Angular built-in router and the UI Router have a `templateProvider` configuration. `templateProvider` accepts a function that can be injected with run-time dependencies.

 ~~~js
 $stateProvider.state('home', {